Previously…

 At our Genealogy Group get-together in November, some of us shared what we’d discovered about our great grandmothers.
 It was interesting stuff, hearing about what their lives were like.

-There’s no Genealogy meeting in December; in January the theme is another of ‘my great grandmothers’.
+There’s no Genealogy meeting in December; in January the theme is 'another of my great grandmothers’.
 Or just come along and listen!

 CRAFTernoon